Fairfax County Police Department: Equipment

 Fairfax County Police drive the Ford Police Interceptor Sedan and Utility while on patrol.
 The department also possesses limited numbers of Dodge Chargers and Chevrolet Tahoe, Impala, and Caprice PPV vehicles, which are operated by some of the department's various specialty units.
+Fairfax County Police are also utilizing a 2023 Ford Mustang Mach-E as an electric vehicle concept, at this time there are only used for specialities or recruiting.

 Fairfax County Police Helicopter Division operates two Bell 429 GlobalRanger.

 Inside FCPD

-Channel 16 is the Fairfax County local Government-access television cable TV channel which delivers news and information about Fairfax County as well as Educational-access television programming.
+Channel 16 is the Fairfax County local government-access cable television channel which delivers news and information about Fairfax County as well as Educational-access television programming.
 The Fairfax County Police Department has a 30-minute television show on Channel 16, which airs five times a week, titled 'Inside FCPD' which seeks to educate the public on the mission of the department and provide information on public safety.